JudeTejada/Movie-Liblary/readme.md

 **In** order to use this project

-- Create an Account in the IMDB Site  [link](https://www.omdbapi.com/)
+- Create an Account in the OMDB Site  [link](https://www.omdbapi.com/)

 - Create a config.js file at public/src and paste your proxy and APIKEY
  ```js